imagej/imagej.github.io/pages/Manual_editing_of_tracks_using_TrackMate.md

 is how to do it:

 In TrackScheme, select the target link by clicking on it; it gets highlighted in the displayer as well.
-Press the  key to remove it.
+Press the {% include key content="Delete" %} key to remove it.

 Removing a link often splits a track in 2 new tracks.
 To have them properly re-arranged, press the **Redo layout** button.